sevos19/sevos/README.md

 1. Install Postman to your browser.
 2. Sign in as administrator to your eFrontPro's installation and go to admin->system settings->integrations->API
-3. Enable the API and copy the API key to the clipboard
+3. Enable the API and copy the API key to the clipboard.
 4. Fire up Postman.
 Select "Basic Auth" for Authorization and paste the API key in the "Username" field.
 Leave the "Password" field blank.
 5. Use the URL  of the address you wish to make requests to.
 For example:
   1. To get a list of all users, enter the following in the URL section in postman and make a GET request:
   `http://efrontpro.example.com/API/v1.0/Users`
   3. To create a user, make a POST request to the following URL:
   `http://efrontpro.example.com/API/v1.0/User`
-  Use the "Body" section to fill in the key-value pairs of the data you wish to send
+  Use the "Body" section to fill in the key-value pairs of the data you wish to send.
   5. To update a user with id 23, make a PUT request to the following URL with the data required:
   `PUT http://efrontpro.example.com/API/v1.0/User/23`
-  Use the "Body" section to fill in the key-value pairs of the data you wish to send
+  Use the "Body" section to fill in the key-value pairs of the data you wish to send.

   ***